timble/www.openpolice.be/_documentation/01-access.md

 ### Administrator area

-To manage your website, you have to login into the administrator area, using the latest Chrome / Firefox browser, located at:
+To manage your website, you have to login into the administrator area, using the **latest Chrome or Firefox** browser, located at:

 * http://www.lokalepolitie.be/administrator/zonenumber
 * http://www.policelocale.be/administrator/zonenumber